What 100 Calories of Your Favorite Halloween Candies Looks Like

 100 calories = 2 and 1/3 pieces

 Whoever snickers at the idea of crunchy peanuts in a caramel-infused nougat treat is missing out because Snickers bars are one of our favorite candies from childhood.
-You can have a little over 2 of the miniature kinds for just 100 calories.
+You can have a little more than two of the miniature kinds for just 100 calories.

 Nerds (mini boxes)